-On August 8th 2019, the Port of Rotterdam Authority will launch its new company PortXchange Products BV (“PortXchange”).
-This entity is set up to offer the Pronto platform and application to ports around the world over the next few years.
+On August 8th, 2019, the Port of Rotterdam Authority will launch its new company PortXchange Products BV (“PortXchange”).
+This entity is set up to offer the Synchronizer platform and application to ports around the world over the next few years.
 The establishment of a separate company will enable partnerships with a variety of global players.
 Together with strategic partners Shell International Trading and Shipping Company Limited (“Shell”) and A.P.
-Moller – Maersk, PortXchange will initially offer Pronto to several ports outside the Netherlands.**
+Moller – Maersk, PortXchange will initially offer Synchronizer to several ports outside the Netherlands.**

 Trust between parties for the free exchange of data is vital to the successful introduction of Pronto in other ports.
 The establishment of a separate company enables the solution’s neutrality and independence and improves cooperation between all parties.

 PortXchange aims to improve the efficiency of port calls and help clients reduce their emissions – both in the port as well as between ports.
 To this end, the company provides Pronto: a joint platform that can be used by shipping companies, agents, terminals, port authorities, and other (nautical) service providers, which enables them to optimally plan, execute and monitor all activities during a port call based on the exchange of standardized data.
 In addition, Pronto enables just-in-time sailing, which helps reduce carbon emissions.

 Taking the lead in digital transformation enables the Port of Rotterdam to become more efficient, reliable, and, as a result, more competitive.
 “By making our application available to ports across the world we can optimize the potential of digital solutions.
 The more ports use smart solutions, the more valuable these become.
 The establishment of a separate company for Pronto’s global rollout is an excellent example of this approach,” stated Allard Castelein, CEO of Port of Rotterdam Authority.